sendsta/tri-tender-core-mcp/README.md

    - An API key
    - A test console to run tools

-Use those values inside Tri‑Tender / Dyad, for example:
+Use those values inside Tri-Tender / Dyad, for example:

 ```yaml
 mcpServers: